cxxyao2/REACT_CRM/README.md

 A simple CRM system.
 Salesperson can visit clients, take notes, place orders, take photes, upload and download files and create reports, reset password by click the link in the email etc.

-## Deployment
-This project is deployed on Heroku: https://vast-beyond-82605.herokuapp.com

 ## Create React App